About us

 I am NOT a qualified hike leader or first aider.

 Hiking, walking, and hill walking carry the risk of personal injury and death.
 Participants must be aware of, and accept, the risks.
 Participants are responsible for their own safety and actions and agree not to hold me responsible or liable for any injury (or death), damage or losses incurred either directly or indirectly from their participation in group events.
-This group is for people 18 years old and over.3 attendees - £4.00
+This group is for people 18 years old and over.7 attendees- £4.00

-Time: approx 6-7 hrs.
-It’s not possible to guarantee an exact end time as it depends on the weather, pace of the group, and our breaks along the way.
+Time: approx 7-9hrs.
+It’s not possible to guarantee what time we'll finish as it depends on the weather, pace of the group and our breaks along the way.

-Pace and difficulty: relaxed - we will not be zooming along in a mad rush.
-The aim is to enjoy being outdoors in nature and have a fun, friendly day.
-This hike has quite a lot of ascent and you need to be fit.
-It may not be suitable for beginners.
+Pace & Difficulty: a reasonable moderate pace; we will not be zooming along in a mad rush.
+The aim is to enjoy the outdoors and have a fun, friendly day.
+This is a tough hike over a long distance with several hills and considerable ascent.
+It is not suitable for beginners.
+You will need to be fit and experienced.

 What to bring: